How to Redact in Adobe Acrobat

-Permanently remove sensitive information so it doesn’t end in the wrong hands.
+Permanently remove sensitive information so it doesn't end in the wrong hands with the help of redact tool in Adobe Acrobat.

 Documents often contain sensitive and private information that’s not meant for everyone’s eyes.
 Before you can share such a document, you have to redact this information.
 Were it a physical document, it would have been rather easy to permanently redact any sensitive information – all you need is a thick permanent marker.